KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-EmbedURL by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-EmbedURL)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-EmbedURL.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-EmbedYoutube by nitpum](https://github.com/nitpum/MMM-EmbedYoutube)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-EmbedYoutube.js`: Replace it with `MagicMirror²`.

 ## [emt by jirsis](https://github.com/jirsis/emt)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `emt.js`: Replace it with `MagicMirror²`.

 ## [MMM-EMTValencia by TheRaulXP](https://github.com/TheRaulXP/MMM-EMTValencia)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-EnergyMonitor by deg0nz](https://github.com/deg0nz/MMM-EnergyMonitor)